Long paths and cycles in subgraphs of the cube: The Inductive Step

-Our final lemma before we complete the proof of Theorem 2.3$'$ allows us to find a subgraph of $G_C$ which will either also satisfy the conditions of Theorem \ref{connmod} or build at least half of the path we are looking for from any edge entering it.
+Suppose that $G, a, b, G_a$ and $G_b$ satisfy the hypothesis of Lemma \ref{splittingdirection} but $G$ does not contain a path of length $2^{d-1}$.
+Then we may apply Corollary \ref{limbcomponent} to find a component $C$ of $H$ consisting entirely of limbs.
+Our final lemma before the proof of Lemma \ref{splittingdirection} finds a subgraph of $G_C$ which either also satisfies the conditions of Theorem \ref{connmod} or builds half of the $a-b$ path we are looking for from any edge entering it.
 Before stating it we give one last definition.

-\begin{dfn} { \emph{Given a graph $G$ and $S\subset V(G)$ define the span$(S)$ in $G$ to be the subset of $V(G)$ consisting of all vertices which lie on a path between two elements of $S$.} } \end{dfn}
+\begin{dfn} { \emph{Given a graph $G$ and $S\subset V(G)$ define the span$_{G}(S)$ to be the subset of $V(G)$ consisting of all vertices which lie on a path between two elements of $S$.} } \end{dfn}